scalar-labs/scalar-jepsen/scalardl/README.md

     $ lein install
     ```

-4. Run a Scalar DL Jepsen test
+4. Run a ScalarDL Jepsen test

     ```
     # in jepsen-control